iOS-Goodies/iOS-Goodies/README.md

 Please [read](https://github.com/iOS-Goodies/Contributing-Guidelines/blob/master/README.md) the following. :)

-We are quite happy that you share articles that you might see here, if that happens, spread the love and mention us ([@iOSGoodies](https://twitter.com/iosgoodies))
+We are quite happy when you share articles that you have seen here, if that happens, spread the love and mention us ([@iOSGoodies](https://twitter.com/iosgoodies))